We provide a pest control service for domestic and commercial premises.

-Bees, both honey bees and bumble bees, are a protected species.
+Bees, both honey bees and bumble bees, are an endangered species.
 Allerdale Borough Council do not treat either species.
-There is more advice on the British Beekeepers Association website.
+There is more advice on the British Beekeepers Association website .

 If pigeons are being fed, more pigeons will be attracted to the area.
 Pigeons nest and roost on balconies, window ledges and roof areas of surrounding buildings.

 Allerdale Borough Council does not normally provide a service for treating pigeons.

 Each case is treated individually and in special circumstances, fees and charges will apply.

 - Bats (Bats are a protected species - follow wildlife conservation advice )